-- the natural topographical features of the site; a. - b. short and long-term slope stability; - soft or compressible foundation soils; C. - d. reactive soils; - low density or potentially collapsing soils; e. - f. existing fill and soil contamination that may exist on-site; - the stability and maintenance of steep slopes and g. - h. the visual impact of the excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential); - i. long term stability of dam embankments.
+- the natural topographical features of the site; a. - b. short and long-term slope stability; - soft or compressible foundation soils; C. - d. reactive soils; - e. low density or potentially collapsing soils; - f. existing fill and soil contamination that may exist on-site; - the stability and maintenance of steep rock slopes and batters;